Skip to main content

 Why do a Dry Run?

-A Dry Run, or rehearsal, of your event let's you test each piece of your attendee experience and find any issues ahead of the event.
-It's incredibly important if you're doing your first event in Sequel.io.
-Once you have a successful Dry Run, you can run your first live event with complete confidence.
+A Dry Run, or rehearsal, of your event lets you test each piece of your attendee experience and find any issues ahead of the event.
+It's critical before doing your first event in Sequel.io.
+Once you have a successful Dry Run, you can confidently run your first live event.

-It's also a good idea to do a Dry Run when making changes to major tools such as:
+It's also a good idea to do a Dry Run when making changes to significant tools such as:

 • Web Host